mayfrost/guides/INITIATION.md

 `ip link set <NIC> up`
 `dhcpcd <NIC>`

-In the case you need to use Wi-Fi please refer to https://github.com/mayfrost/guides/blob/master/WIFI.md
+In the case you need Wi-Fi please refer to https://github.com/mayfrost/guides/blob/master/NETWORKING.md

 * Temporarily change keyboard to your mapping (available configurations can be found in the directories "_/usr/share/kbd/keymaps/_" for __CRUX__ and "_/usr/share/keymaps/i386/qwerty_" for __Source Mage GNU/Linux__).
 `loadkeys <KEYMAP>`